joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Core Data</summary>
-<p>Be able to manage object graphs and object lifecycle, including persistence using the built-in Core Data stack you get when creating a new app.
+<p>We expect fellows to be able to manage object graphs and object lifecycle, including persistence using the built-in Core Data stack you get when creating a new app.
 Be able to do and use the following: </p>
 <ul>
 <li>Fetch Requests using NSFetchedResultsController</li>
 <li><b>Understand the Core Data Stack</b></li>